The Spiritual Battle: the World the Flesh and the Devil

 Jesus castigated the Pharisees because they were ‘lovers of money‘ (Luke 16:13-15).
 They prided themselves because they did not worship idols but they had made money their god.
 He warned of the danger that riches bought (Matthew 19:23-24).

-Yet it is not a sin to have wealth and money but we need to ensure they do not have us.
-We must be generous and always put our hope in God.
+It is not a sin to have wealth and money but we need to ensure they do not have us.
+Be generous and always put our hope in God.
 As Paul instructs Timothy:

 Instruct those who are rich in this present world not to be conceited or to fix their hope on the uncertainty of riches, but on God, who richly supplies us with all things to enjoy.
 Instruct them to do good, to be rich in good works, to be generous and ready to share, storing up for themselves the treasure of a good foundation for the future, so that they may take hold of that which is life indeed (1 Timothy 6:17-19).

-Yet the way to overcome the world is not necessarily through adopting an austere lifestyle but through having our love, joy, peace and hope, not in the things of this world but in the world to come.
-We need to set our minds on the things above not on the things that are on earth (Colossians 3:2) and see ourselves as pilgrims, strangers, temporary residents in a world which is not our home.
+Yet the way to overcome the world is not necessarily through adopting an austere lifestyle but through having our love, joy, peace and hope, not in the things of this world but in Jesus and the promises to come.
+Let’s set our minds on the things above not on the things that are on earth (Colossians 3:2) and see ourselves as pilgrims, strangers, temporary residents in a world which is not our home.
 Often we will feel pulled in two directions – between the things of this world and the kingdom of God.
-To overcome love for the world we must love God’s kingdom more.
+Overcome love for the world with love for God’s kingdom.

 All these died in faith, without receiving the promises, but having seen them and having welcomed them from a distance, and having confessed that they were strangers and exiles on the earth (Hebrews 11:13).